Personal training sessions come to ClassPass – TechCrunch

 In the future, ClassPass sees the potential to do in-person training sessions where the trainer would come to the customer’s house or meet up in a park.
 Of course, that would require a much larger number of trainers on the platform across a wide variety of geographies.
 For now, however, distance isn’t a factor with virtual sessions, giving the company more flexibility on meeting demand.

-I asked David Huang, Fyt cofounder and CEO, about the logistical challenges of virtual personal training.
+I asked David Hung, Fyt cofounder and CEO, about the logistical challenges of virtual personal training.
 For example, free Zoom sessions cut out after 40 minutes, while these sessions are billed for an hour.

-“We’re going to start with 10 paid accounts,” said Huang.
+“We’re going to start with 10 paid accounts,” said Hung.
 “We’ll scale it up.
 I don’t think we’re necessarily going to give each trainer their paid account.
 We might do a pool of Zoom accounts to use in facilitated sessions.
 We’ll play that by ear, based on how we scale up.”

 Personal training sessions are available now to ClassPass users on the app.